GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1FlavBit_1_1Correlation.md

 ---
-title: 'struct Gambit::FlavBit::Correlation'
+title: "struct Gambit::FlavBit::Correlation"
-description: 'Simple structure for holding a correlation value and name of the correlated observable. '
+description: "Simple structure for holding a correlation value and name of the correlated observable. "

 ---

-# Gambit::FlavBit::Correlation
+# struct Gambit::FlavBit::Correlation